hermann8u/space-invaders/README.md

 # Space_invaders Project version Alpha

+If you have any idea you can update this file

 To Do sugestion :
   - recursive call for function desc() with setTimeOut instead of setInterval in order to change interval
   - add different monsters